aknackiron/testdroid-documentation/appium/examples/server-side-appium-in-tc-java/index.md

 * Create an Appium Server side project (either iOS or Android)
 * Creating new testrun inside of new server side project
-* Upload your application (apk/ipa) through the "Application" step
+* Upload tested application (apk/ipa) through the "Application" step
 * Upload the zip with scripts through the "Upload test file" step
 * Choose the device group to use or create a new group for this test run
 * Start testrun